wmo-im/wis2box/docs/source/running/concepts.rst

 Let's clarify a few concepts as part working with wis2box:

-- **topic hierarchy**: thesaurus defined by defined by WMO to categorize and classify data, allowing for easy and efficient search
+- **topic hierarchy**: thesaurus defined by WMO to categorize and classify data, allowing for easy and efficient search
 - **discovery metadata**: description of a dataset to be included in the WIS 2.0 global catalogue
 - **catalogue**: a collection of discovery metadata records